Frequently Asked Questions

 The short answer is how long is a piece of string!
 The time it takes is dependent on how well you know your systems and how much time you have to complete the answers.
-For some customers e have completed certifications within 24 hours and others have taken a few months.
+For some customers we have completed certifications within a couple of hours and others have taken a few months.
 It is all about you and the level of effort and resource you can apply.
 You do however have to complete the certification within 6 months.

 What happens if I fail?

 If you complete the basic DIY self-certification and fail, you are allowed two working days to examine the feedback from the assessor and change any simple issues with your network and policies.